andruhon/type-s-tri-layout/README.md

-I realised that I actually don't quite use VIAL, so I decided to declutter my layout to be QMK only.
+I realised that I actually don't quite use VIAL, so I decided to de-clutter my layout to be QMK only.

 ## Setting up
 Install QMK following https://docs.qmk.fm/newbs_getting_started